Mecklenburg County Gun Lawyer

 - Carrying a gun into a courthouse, place of worship, or other prohibited location

 - Discharging a firearm from a vehicle

 - Possession of prohibited firearms

-In addition, the use of a gun during commission of a crime can be treated as a separate offense or be used as an aggravating factor to increase the severity of the underlying crime.
+In addition, the use of a gun during the commission of a crime can be treated as a separate offense or be used as an aggravating factor to increase the severity of the underlying crime.

-Potential Penalties for a Gun Crimes Conviction
+Potential Penalties for a Firearm Crimes Conviction

 In many situations, the laws impose mandatory minimums as well.
 For example, under Va.
 Code §18.2-308.2, an individual with a prior felony conviction who is found in possession of a firearm is considered guilty of a Class 6 felony.
 If that prior conviction was for a violent felony, then the law imposes a mandatory minimum sentence of five years.

 Gun offenses connected with other crimes carry extremely serious penalties.
-Use of a machine gun during commission or attempt to commit a violent crime, for instance, is itself a Class 2 felony punishable by life in prison.
+Use of a machine gun during the commission or attempt to commit a violent crime, for instance, is itself a Class 2 felony punishable by life in prison.